-- 1. Comprehension/ getting the facts: Ask yourself: Do I understand what's going on?
+- 1. Comprehension/getting the facts: Ask yourself: Do I understand what's going on?
 Can I name the industry, the protagonist, and the organization?
 When and where does the case take place?
 What's the primary issue or dilemma that the protagonist is facing? - 2.
 Critical Thinking: What are the options for the protagonist?
+What are the pros/cons of each one?
 What key concepts or frameworks can I apply here?
 Why is this case relevant in the context of our current Learning Unit?
 Did I capture my own opinion in the write-up? - 3.
 Writing mechanics: Run a spell check, read in a loud voice, review punctuation, and those upper cases (countries! brand names! etc.).